bigskysoftware/_hyperscript/www/docs.md

 </button>
 ```

-This makes it much easier to define and work with web workers.
+This makes it very easy to define and work with web workers.

-Note that you can use the js feature below if you want to use javascript in your worker for performance reasons.
+Note that you can use the inline js feature discussed next if you want to use javascript in your worker.
+You might
+want to do this if you need better performance on caculations than hyperscript provides, for example.

-### <a name="js"></a>[The JS Feature](#js)
+### <a name="js"></a>[Inline JS](#js)

-The [js feature](/features/js) allows you define javascript within hyperscript script tags.
-You might do this for performance reasons, since the hyperscript runtime is more focused on flexibility, rather than performance.
-This feature is most useful in [workers](#workers), when you want to pass javascript across to the worker's implementation:
+Inline javascript may be defined using the  [`js` keyword](/features/js).
+You might do this for performance reasons,
+since the hyperscript runtime is more focused on flexibility, rather than performance.

+This feature is useful in [workers](#workers), when you want to pass javascript across to the worker's
+ implementation:

 ```html
 <script type="text/hyperscript">